 - The Counselor Educator Newsletter

-- The development of working relationships with counselor education programs, their
+- The development of working relationships, including our Partner Program, with counselor education programs, their faculty

-- Find a Counselor online directory so counselors can advertise their services to
+- Our Find a Counselor online directory so counselors can promote their services to consumers

 - A statewide convention offered every other April in Albany

 - A meeting for Counselor Educators held every other April in Albany

 What is the name of the Regulatory Board for LMHCs?

 Our regulatory board is called the Mental Health Practitioners Board.

 Who is licensed under the Article 163 licensure law?